trezor/trezor-link/README.md

   - [x] add tests
   - [x] update dependencies (protobuf.js and others)
   - [x] use Typescript instead of Flow
+  - [ ] remove messages.json and messages-new.json and related tests.
   - [ ] finish review within trezor-link repo
   - [ ] move into trezor-suite only after merging to avoid messing with dependencies inside monorepo